José Luis Oriol Urigüen: Businessman

 In 1942 Oriol, taking advantage of his family-related position in the banking industry, provided financial backing to an idea developed by Alejandro Goicoechea, namely construction of a new generation, high-speed train.
-The result was the birth of TALGO, Tren Articulado Ligero Goicoechea Oriol, the new manufacturing and transportation company.
+The result was the foundation of Talgo, Tren Articulado Ligero Goicoechea Oriol, the new manufacturing and transportation company.
 The enterprise proved to be a commercial and technological success, though initially it had to rely on the US-based production and was desperately short of foreign currency.
 By the early 1950s TALGO trains were already providing regular high-speed service, up to 135 km/h, at different national railway routes.
 They also figured prominently in the Francoist propaganda, expected to demonstrate robustness of the Spanish industry and modernizing capacity of the regime.
 In 2005 the majority stake in TALGO was bought by Lehman Brothers, though the Oriol family retains a minority share until today.

 Already in the early 1930s Oriol accumulated or inherited enormous wealth, estimated at 70m pesetas; the bulk of it was formed by various Spanish securities (46m), complemented by urban properties (17m), rural estates (3m) and own industrial assets.
 He engaged in charity, supporting specifically a medical outlet known as Instituto Rubio.
 During the Civil War the Basque government decided to expropriate him, but the measure was hardly applied as Biscay soon fell to the Nationalists, and in the early Francoist era Oriol multiplied his wealth in a peculiar environment of highly regulated economy.
 He is counted amongst the 100 most important Spanish entrepreneurs of the 20th century.